trading-peter/upload-test-server/README.md

 ## Why?

-I search for a simple and easy to setup server that does just one thing.
+I searched for a simple and easy server that does just one thing:
 Letting me test file uploads with front end gui stuff I work on.

 ## Install